SGtOriginal/Making-Discord-Bots/README.md

-I assume that you have Python 3, version 3.8.6.
+I assume that you have Python 3.
 If you don't have Python 3, then follow these steps:

 If you are using Windows, then download it from https://www.python.org/download/releases/3.0/